Puneri Pagadi: History

 The Puneri-style pagadi was introduced in the 19th century by Mahadev Govind Ranade, a social reformer.
 Later, it was worn by many leaders like Lokmanya Tilak, J.S.
 Karandikar, D.D.
 Sathye, Dr. Vitthalrao Gade, Tatyasaheb Kelkar and Datto Vaman Potdar.
 The pagadi became more popular in 1973 after the Marathi play, Ghashiram Kotwal.

 Usage

 The pagadi is used mostly on special occasions like wedding ceremonies and traditional days in schools and colleges.
 Youngsters wear it while performing the gondhal art form.
 The pagadi, being a symbol of honour, is also used as a souvenir.
 It also finds usage in period films and theatres.

 Granting of intellectual property right

 The 10-membered Shree Puneri Pagadi Sangh had applied before the Geographical Indication Registry to get a Geographical Indication (GI) tag for the pagadi.
 Great Mission Group Consultancy, which promotes intellectual property rights filed the application on behalf of them.
 The aim was to make the pagadi recognizable, preserve its identity and also that of the Puneri culture.
 Consequently, on 4 September 2009, the Geographical Indication status was given to the headgear and the pagadi became the official cultural identity of Pune.
-Thus, the pagadi got the Intellectual Property Right (IPR) and selling of any turban made outside Pune, under the name of Puneri pagadi became illegal.
-Along with the Puneri pagadi, IPR has been previously issued to Indian products like Darjeeling tea, Banarasi saris, Tirupati ladoos, among others.